It’s time to start thinking about returning the lease car that has served you so valiantly over the years - time flies, we know.

 When they come to collect your vehicle, the finance company will want to see any relevant documents such as the car’s service history.

 Ensuring that your vehicle is in tip-top shape before collection and inspection is crucial to avoiding any hefty damage charges.
+Whilst that car scratch repair cost might be annoying at the time, it could result in harsher lease car return charges.

 The British Vehicle Rental and Leasing Association (BVRLA) recommend that you inspect your vehicle for any damage 10-12 weeks prior to the end of your lease.
 This should give you enough time to schedule any necessary repairs in plenty of time.